 Practicing servant leadership and having a clearly defined vision and mission are leadership qualities of purpose-driven people.
 Purpose serves just causes that are higher than any single person, which is why a team can get behind one vision and mission.
 Statistically speaking, companies with purpose outrank businesses without one in almost every single way.
 Their customers are more loyal, they make more money, they retain top talent and their teams are more productive and engaged.

-Establishing a company-wide code of ethics starts the process of creating a safe, trust-based business environment for team members.
-Yet, outlining employee expectations for things like honesty, integrity, and respect isn’t enough when it comes to developing a team culture that fosters positive working conditions.
-One of the top qualities of a great leader is consistently serving as a positive example for those within the organization.
+So, what are ethical values?
+Outlining employee expectations for things like honesty, integrity, and respect isn’t enough when it comes to developing a team culture that fosters positive working conditions.
+One of the top qualities of an effective leader is consistently serving as a positive example for those within the organization.
 By doing so, a business owner, executive, or manager gains respect and admiration, thus proving they’re worth following and modeling.

 Passion is the bright light that draws people to an organization.
 As Robert Kiyosaki, the author of Rich Dad, Poor Dad, says, “True passion attracts.
 If you have passion in your business, the right people will be attracted to your team.”
 The energy levels and body language of passionate leaders change when they speak about their company’s purpose.
 These paralinguistic cues communicate belief, conviction, and confidence to audiences.
 Through passion, leaders create buy-in which, as a result, gains them followers.